 We assume that the worlds of $\M_{\varphi, \psi}$ are $W = \{ 1, 2, \ldots , N \}$, where $1$ is the root.
-We define a new model $\M$ that is a copy of $\M_{\varphi, \psi}$, except that it has an extra world $0$ as the new root.
-This world $0$ is connected to all the other worlds through $R'$ and has the same domain, constant interpretation, and relational symbol interpretation as $1$.
+We define a new (adequate) model $\M$ that is a copy of $\M_{\varphi, \psi}$, except that it has an extra world $0$ as the new root.
+This world $0$ is connected to all the other worlds through $R$ and has the same domain, constant interpretation, and relational symbol interpretation as $1$.
+The functions $\eta_{0, i}$ with $0 < i \leq N$ are all defined as the identity function.

-Fix a recursively axiomatizable and sound theory $T$ extending $\isig{1}$ with axiomatization $\tau(u)$.
-Let the $\lambda_i$ be the Solovay sentences as defined in \cite{Boolos:1993:LogicOfProvability}, satisfying the following Embedding Lemma.
+Let $\lambda_i$ be the Solovay sentences for $T$ as defined in \cite{Boolos:1993:LogicOfProvability}, satisfying the following Embedding Lemma.

 \begin{lemma}[Embedding, \cite{Boolos:1993:LogicOfProvability}] \ \begin{enumerate}[label=\upshape(\arabic*),ref=\thetheorem.(\arabic*)] \item $\N \vDash \lambda_0$;

 \item $T \vdash \bigvee_{i \leq N} \lambda_i$;